 Then I felt a loud thump and a banging on the trunk of my car.
 My heart jumped, I became paralyzed with fear.

 Someone, something, started to walk along the side of the car to the drivers window.
 My heart was pounding out of my chest.
 A figure leaned against my car door.

 Then a familiar voice.
 “Put your car in drive, I’m gong to try to push you out.”

 And when we got married, I would not live in that beautiful apartment adjacent to the cemetery graced by day and perhaps haunted by night.
 We sometimes drive to see his old apartment, looking at the window that was once his, and I look across to the graveyard, the trees, and the headstones, and am thankful that we live really really far away. —Lynne Cohen, via saltlakemagazine.com

-Editor’s Note—Some submissions were edited due to length or clarity.
+Editor’s Note—Some submissions were edited for length and/or clarity.